brickadia-community/omegga/README.md

 Omegga will prompt for credentials as necessary and only stores the auth tokens brickadia generates on login. **Omegga does not store your password**.

-To run it in a container instead, see [Containers](docs/containers.md).
+To run it in a container instead, see [Containers](docs/containers.md), or [Pterodactyl](docs/guides/pterodactyl.md) to run it as an egg under a Pterodactyl panel.
 For the long version, including troubleshooting, see [Installing](docs/install/README.md).

 ## Documentation